Awesome-guys-in-ECE1747/ECE1785_Research/Proposal.md

 Wenrui Xu 1008313228

 ### Background

-Nowadays, software engineers are playing an important role in the industry, so the coding efficiency of them is of vital significance to the companies.
-In order to decide which factors have a great impact on the coding efficiency, many companies have done surveys in this area.
-And they have adapted the working environment according to the results.
-However, as far as I am concerned, the surveys pay more attention to the external factors like gender, age, family status, instead of internal factors like emotions.
-As is widely acknowledged, emotions can be a catalyst to the work.
-Many researches have existed concerning emotion mining alone, but no research has connected the relationship between coding efficiency and emotions.
-So we expect to mine out the relationship between them, in a gesture to attract more attention to the psychological health of software engineers.
+Nowadays, with the increasing demand of the Internet applications, software development engineers are playing more and more important roles in the industry.
+Meanwhile, the coding efficiency of them, which contributes to companies' competitiveness in the industry, is of vital significance to dot-com companies.
+In order to determine what factors have great impacts on the coding efficiency, many companies have done surveys in this area, and they have made some adjustments to promote engineers' coding efficiency according to the results.
+As is widely acknowledged, a positive emotion can be a catalyst to work efficiency.
+However, as far as we are concerned, the previous surveys paid too much attention to the external factors like gender, age, family status, instead of engineers' internal factors, such as emotions.
+Very few researches connected the relationship between coding efficiency and emotions.
+Therefore, we expect to mine out the relationship between them, in a gesture to attract more attention to the psychological health of software development engineers.

 ### Research Questions

 How do we define and categorize emotions?

-How do we know the emotions from the code?
+How do we know engineers' emotions from their codes?

 How do we measure the efficiency of coding?